Michael A Ben-Avie PhD

 Lecturer in the Child Study Center

-Current research focuses on translating research findings about autism spectrum disorders into instructional practice.
-Design and evaluate psychological and educational interventions that help children and youth.
-In 2005, accepted for inclusion in the U.S. Department of Education, Institute for Education Sciences’ What Works Clearinghouse Registry of Evaluation Researchers.
+My current research focuses on translating research findings about autism spectrum disorders into instructional practice.
+I design and evaluate psychological and educational interventions that promote the learning and development of youth.
+In 2005, I was accepted for inclusion in the U.S. Department of Education, Institute for Education Sciences’ What Works Clearinghouse Registry of Evaluation Researchers.

 Current ProjectsU.S.
 Department of Education Institute of Education Services (IES) grant: "Handheld Technology to Improve Educational Outcomes for Students with Autism Spectrum Disorders"